JcLeavitt/SarcosRobotics_Assessment/README.md

 ## Build Instructions:

 This project is compiled with the g++-11 compiler, specifically version 11.4.0.
 It uses CMake for the build system, using a minimum version of 3.14.
-If you are building from a zip file of the project, please ignore the first step and procede to navigate to the directory of the project (`SarcosRobotics_Assessment-main`)
+If you are building from a zip file of the project, please ignore the first step and procede to navigate to the directory of the project `SarcosRobotics_Assessment-main`.

 1. Clone repository: